High blood pressureHypertension

 Blood pressure is measured in millimeters of mercury (mm Hg).
 Blood pressure is categorized as:

-Prehypertension blood pressure(120 to 139 systolic or 80 to 89 diastolic) indicates an increased risk for developing high blood pressure.
+Elevated blood pressure(120 to 129 systolic and less than 80 mmHg diastolic) indicates an increased risk for developing high blood pressure.

 Blood Pressure Ranges